 -H "Authorization: apiKey $IONQ_API_KEY"

-Which will return a dictionary with the results of the job:
+This will return a dictionary containing the job results:

 {